gvensan/solace-spring-cloud-stream-binder-features/simple-spring-boot-demo/README.md

-# Simple Spring Boot Demo
+# Simple Spring Boot application connecting to Solace PubSub+ Broker using Spring Cloud Stream binder for Solace PubSub+

 In this Spring Cloud Stream sample, we will show how multiple functions can be defined in a single application and establish binding to destinations with Solace PubSub+ Broker as the underlying messaging system.